massung/html/README.md

 Only a couple functions and a single macro are exported.

-    (html form &optional stream)
+    (html-render form)

     (html-format stream form &optional colonp atp &rest args)

-The `html` function converts a Lisp *form* (as HTML) into a string (optionally writing to a stream instead).
+The `html-render` function converts a Lisp *form* (as HTML) into a string (optionally writing to a stream instead).
 Atoms are HTML encoded and written to the stream as-is.
 Lists are considered tags, and are expected to be in form:

     (tag-name &optional attributes &rest child-forms)